Upper Airway: Ear, Nose ,Throat

-The pharynx spits into two tubes, the trachea in the front and the oesophagus in the rear.
+The pharynx spits into two tubes, the trachea in the front and the esophagus in the rear.
 Breathing and swallowing compete for the pharyngeal space.
 If food is inhaled by mistake, the airway is blocked.
-Vigorous coughing can clear the airway, but a stubborn obstruction can end life unless a good Samaritan intervenes with the Heimlich manoeuvre.
+Vigorous coughing can clear the airway, but a stubborn obstruction can end life unless a good Samaritan intervenes with the Heimlich maneuver.
 By vigorously compressing the upper abdomen, air is forced from the lungs.
 In the best case, a tracheal obstruction is cleared.
-As long as food and beverages move to the rear and descend in the oesophagus, the airway remains secure.
+As long as food and beverages move to the rear and descend in the esophagus, the airway remains secure.

 ENT Topics Learn More About